WalletScrutiny/WalletScrutinyCom/_android/sc.elitewallet.elitewallet.md

 Based on the instructions for an [automatic build](https://github.com/Elite-Labs/EliteWallet/issues/12#issuecomment-2078036154), we created a dockerfile to isolate the process:

-  - Used latest Ubuntu version as base image
+  - Used latest Ubuntu LTS version as base image
   - Set environment variables for Android SDK and Flutter
   - Install system dependencies
   - Install Android SDK